UKPLab/acl2026-misviz/README.md

 ### Misviz

 - *data/misviz/misviz.json* contains the task labels and metadata
 - The visualizations can be downloaded from the web using the following script.
-Please contact the authors if you face any issue downloading the images.
+Please contact the authors if you face any issues downloading the images.

 ```python
 python data/download_misviz_images.py --use_wayback 0
 ```

 - The dataset can also be accessed on [HuggingFace](https://huggingface.co/datasets/UKPLab/misviz).
-However, please note that the code is designed for the json version of the dataset available in this repo.
+However, please keep in mind that the experiment code is designed for the JSON version of the dataset available in this repo.

 ### Misviz instance example